monome/docs/norns/shield.md

 there are some differences between the norns and norns shield:

-- norns has a battery, 1/4" mono jacks, an separate headphone jack and driver, very high quality audio, serial connection over power port
+- norns has a battery, 1/4" mono jacks, a separate headphone jack and driver, very high quality audio, serial connection over power port
-- norns shield has 3.5mm stereo jacks (headphones work on the output jack) and additionally an ethernet port
+- norns shield has 3.5mm stereo jacks (headphones work on the output jack) and an ethernet port

 software is fully compatible between the two.